1 in 5 retirees struggle to adjust, survey shows

 If we are to help people make the most of this important stage of their life, we need a greater understanding of what can help people and equip them to make the most of their later lives and transition from work to retirement positively.

-SCJ Excellentia APCC
+UCP Excellentia APCC